FadiSYounis/UbuntuWalker/README.md

 # Ubuntu Walker

-Ubuntu Walker is a Ruby script that mines the Linux operating system source code archives and extracts source code files.
+Ubuntu Walker is a program that mines the Linux operating system source code archives and extracts source code files.

 This script was used to generate the LSC (Linux-Source-Code) Machine Learning Dataset.